-Mortgage lenders know that SMI will no longer be available as a benefit from April 2018.
-They may be able to offer different ways to pay your mortgage, such as payment holidays or extending the term of your mortgage.
-You may also be able to switch mortgages to get a better interest rate.
+Mortgage lenders know SMI will no longer be available as a benefit from April 2018.
+They might be able to offer different ways to pay your mortgage, such as payment holidays or extending the term of your mortgage.
+You might also be able to switch mortgages to get a better interest rate.

 Read our guide ‘Mortgage payment holidays’

 Read our guide ‘Mortgage arrears or problems paying your mortgage’

 Using your savings to repay the SMI loan

 To get the benefits you’re getting, you must have less than £16,000 in savings or investments (or £10,000 if you’re getting Pension Credit).

 If you have between £6,000 and £16,000 in savings or investments (or between £6,000 and 10,000 if you’re getting Pension Credit), the amount of benefit you’re getting now might be reduced.